pkic/pkimm/categories/automation/_index.md

 #### Guidance

 Every automated certificate management process should be properly described and documented.
 The documentation should contain information relevant to the process automation and understanding the reasons for automation.
-Monitoring, auditing, and potential measures and controls would be ineffective without proper description and understanding of automation process.
+Monitoring, auditing, and potential measures and controls would be ineffective without proper description and understanding of the automation process.

 The description can include for example the following:
 - Use-case or process to be automated